Generic-Text Mappings in Tchar.h

 No effect (removed by preprocessor)

-L (converts following character or string to its Unicode counterpart)
+L (converts the following character or string to its Unicode counterpart)

 Do not use the str family of functions with Unicode strings, which are likely to contain embedded null bytes.
 Similarly, do not use the wcs family of functions with MBCS (or SBCS) strings.